My last post began a discussion of lessons I am learning from working with some outstanding leaders. Leaders who are focused on:

 “I am not used to being so transparent.
 It is a new level of honesty.
 I did not know the power of connecting with people from the heart.
 This means sharing something highly personal!
 Too often I have thought the facts were the most important thing – but when I am engaging people on a deeper level, facts are not the most important thing.
 This is revolutionary.”

 People deepen engagement through their hearts.
-This is how you cultivate allies and partners who will do anything to help you accomplish your vision.
+This is how allies and partners are cultivated who will do anything to help you accomplish your vision.

 Honest vulnerability is perhaps the newest muscle we over-achieving control seekers need to build.
-It requires a willingness to be vulnerable and to be deeply present – to oneself, to the team, to your partners and the board.
+It requires a willingness to be deeply present – to oneself, to your team, partners and the board.

 This is generosity.
 It is a fuller giving of yourself.
 And it works.

-It is how the Greater Raleigh Chamber and other strategic nonprofits such as Wake Up Wake County worked together to develop a community plan for transit that has an excellent chance of getting funded in the general election this fall.
+It is how the Greater Raleigh Chamber and other strategic nonprofits such as Wake Up Wake County worked together to develop a community plan for transit that the community voted to fund in a recent general election.

 It is how the very top achievers in any field succeed.